not-ivy/compass/README.md

-# Compasss: A user friendly guide and library for discord webhooks, written using rust
+# Compass: A user friendly guide and library for discord webhooks, written using rust

 ## For Library, click [here](https://github.com/sourTaste000/compasss/tree/lib)